rajprateek25/docker-gettingstarted/README.md

 ![alt text](https://objectstorage.ap-mumbai-1.oraclecloud.com/n/bm29mfisnvsu/b/docker-gettingstarted/o/pic15.JPG)

-Try adding an item or two.
-You can mark items as complete and remove items.
+Test your application by adding a few items to the list, removing items or marking items as complete.